SonarSquad/OASIS/README.md

 2. Amplify returning echo with LNA.

-3. Sample returning echo, (switch not developed yet - two transducers used while testing).
+3. Sample returning echo, (switch not developed yet - two transducers used while testing, one for transmit and one for receive).
     - Receive and sample incomming returning echo.
-Sampling rate = 1.7 Msps.
+Sampling @ 1.7 Msps.

 4. Plotting and light processing of received signal.
     - Plot: FFT.